Filter Pruning by Switching to Neighboring CNNs with Good Attributes: Experiments

+\RRRR{ \textbf{Memory Footprint.} We test the memory footprint before and after pruning on NVIDIA RTX6000 GPU.
+For a batch size of 256, ResNet on CIFAR-10 requires 1423MB memory footprint before pruning.
+After pruning 52.3\% FLOPS, the required memory footprint is 840MB, which is 41.0\% less than the original memory footprint.
+The gap comes from operations such as batch normalization (BN) and pooling. }

-\textbf{Varying Pruned FLOPs.} We change the ratio of pruned FLOPs for ResNet-110 on CIFAR-10 to comprehensively understand our MFP, as shown in Figure~\ref{fig:different_flop}.
-We could prune more than 40\% of the filters of the network without hurting the performance.
+\textbf{Varying Pruned FLOPs.} We change the ratio of pruned FLOPs for ResNet-110 on CIFAR-10 to comprehensively understand our MFP, as shown in~\Figref{fig:different_flop}.
+We are able to prune more than 40\% of the filters of the network without affecting the performance.
 When the ratio of pruned FLOPs is less than 40\%, the performance of the pruned model even exceeds the baseline model without pruning.
-This means our MFP could choose the proper criterion and prune the suitable filters. \BB{In addition, our MFP may have a regularization effect on the neural network.}
+This means our MFP could choose the proper criterion and prune the suitable filters.
+In addition, our MFP may have a regularization effect on the neural network.

-\textbf{Varying Pruning Interval.} The pruning interval means how many \BB{training epochs} between two pruning operations.
-We change the pruning interval from one epoch to ten epochs, as shown in Fig.~\ref{fig:different_epoch}.
-It is shown that the model accuracy has no large fluctuation along with the different pruning intervals.
-This means the performance of \BB{our framework} is not sensitive to the pruning interval.
+\textbf{Varying Pruning Interval.} The pruning interval refers to the number of training epochs between two pruning operations.
+We change the pruning interval from one epoch to ten epochs, as shown in Fig.~\ref{fig:different_epoch}, which illustrates the absence of large fluctuations in model accuracy across different pruning intervals.
+This result means the performance of our framework is not sensitive to the pruning interval.